Dr Timothy Holsgrove

 In 2014 he took a research fellow position in the Spine Pain Research Laboratory at the University of Pennsylvania, where he developed expertise in in-vivo testing, as well as continuing his interest in replicating the in-vivo loads of the spine in the laboratory environment.

-Dr Holsgrove joined the University of Exeter in November 2016 as a Lecturer in Biomechanics & Bioengineering, and his research will focus on developing and implementing novel methods to understand spinal injuries, degeneration, and treatments.
+Dr Holsgrove joined the University of Exeter in November 2016 as a Lecturer in Biomechanics & Bioengineering.
+He is part of the Biomedical Engineering Group and his research focuses on developing and implementing novel methods to understand spinal injuries, degeneration, and treatments.
+In 2017 he was awarded the Robin Ling Fellowship, which will develop research within the Hip Research Unit at the Royal Devon and Exeter NHS Foundation Trust.
 For more information about current and previous research, visit Dr Holsgrove's personal website.

 If you are interested in a research collaboration, or completing research with Dr Holsgrove please get in contact.